Deploying a Decision Optimization model with watsonx.ai Runtime¶

 Put the model.py file in a subdirectory and create a tar.gz file.
 The model consists of two parts:

-• some functions to create an inputs dictionary from files and create files from an outputs dictionary,
+• some functions that create an inputs dictionary from files and that create files from an outputs dictionary,

-• the real optimization model which uses the inputs and outputs dictionaries.
+• the optimization model that uses the inputs and outputs dictionaries.

-Use the write_file command to write these models to a main.py file.
+Use the write_file command to write the model to a main.py file.

 Use the tar command to create a tar archive.